P1G-Tac: Ukrainian Tactical Clothing

 Going down to the ankles, there is a velcro flap to allow you to adjust the pants to be flush with your boots to keep dirt / ticks out of your legs or to allow airflow for cooling.
 I prefer to have them closed as it keeps ticks and foliage from building up on my lower leg.

-Velcro flap at ankle can be both open and closed.
+Velcro flaps at the ankle can be both open and closed.

 All together these items (after shipping) only ran me about $200, which is an amazing price point for something this well built.
 Here is a link to their website: http://www.p1gtac.com